tjesi/tjesi.github.io/_pages/about.md

 My main foci of research are lattice-based cryptography and zero-knowledge protocols.
 My interests also span the areas of secure multiparty computation, password-authenticated key exchange, electronic voting and anonymous tokens.

 I graduated from NTNU with a B.Sc. in Mathematics in 2017 and a M.Sc. in Mathematics in 2020, respectively.
-I spent the academic year 2017-2018 at UC Berkeley, California, USA, and I spent the fall of 2020 visiting the [Aarhus Crypto Group](https://users-cs.au.dk/orlandi/cryptogroup).
+I spent the academic year 2017-2018 at UC Berkeley, California, USA, and \ I spent the fall of 2020 visiting the [Aarhus Crypto Group](https://users-cs.au.dk/orlandi/cryptogroup) in Aarhus, Denmark.

 I've previously been working as a project manager at [Lær Kidsa Koding](https://www.kidsakoder.no) (2015-16), as a university college teacher at [Western Norway University of Applied Sciences](https://www.hvl.no/en) (2017-20), and I had a 3 months internship in 2018 at the IoT-security company [Intrinsic-ID](https://www.intrinsic-id.com) in Eindhoven, NL.